Top Ten Tips For Environmental And Sustainability Job Hunting

 - Network - A high percentage of roles are not advertised.
 Attend workshops, forums, expos and events in which you are interested, and approach CEOs, presidents, managers, MCs, speakers and people in your desired field.
 Discuss the event/their business/your interests and develop relationships.

 - Take care with CV applications - Spend some serious time and energy on your application materials.
-This is a key to getting the attention of an employer or recruiter, and convincing them that you are worth meeting.
+This is key to getting the attention of an employer or recruiter, and convincing them that you are worth meeting.
 Always attach a cover letter, use formal language and pay attention to spelling and grammar.
 Have someone check it before you submit it.
 If you are worried about your resume you may benefit from our 'Winning Resume Overnight' Program.

 - Follow up applications - Follow up by phone/email within a week if you have not received confirmation of receipt, but do not stalk people.
 Think about the best time to call – if you call early or late in the day you can catch them before/after meetings.
 Remember – there is a fine line between following up and stalking!